awsdocs/amazon-vpc-network-administrator-guide/doc_source/CustomerGateway-Windows.md

 1. For **Customer Gateway**, choose **New**\.
 For **IP address**, specify the public IP address of your Windows Server\.
 **Note**
 The IP address must be static and may be behind a device performing network address translation \(NAT\)\.
 To ensure that NAT traversal \(NAT\-T\) can function, you must adjust your firewall rules to unblock UDP port 4500\.
-If your customer gateway is an EC2 Windows Server instance, use its Elastic IP address\.
+If your customer gateway device is an EC2 Windows Server instance, use its Elastic IP address\.

 1. Select the **Static** routing option, enter the **Static IP Prefixes** values for your network in CIDR notation, and then choose **Yes, Create**\.